flipp-oss/deimos/docs/CONFIGURATION.md

 kafka.ssl.client_cert_key|nil|A PEM encoded client cert key to use with an SSL connection.

 ## Consumer Configuration

+These are top-level configuration settings, but they can be overridden by individual consumers.

 |Config name|Default|Description
 -----------|-------|-----------
 consumers.session_timeout|300|Number of seconds after which, if a client hasn't contacted the Kafka cluster, it will be kicked out of the group.